-The reason it does not "fitin" is that: the proposed building is too high and too Large and it is inconsistent with the character gethe neighborhood.
-This proposal looks like vail is "desperate" and running out of good ideas and good sense of planning for the future by cramming "Too Much" in a space that is part of a Neighborhood of residents who came to vail because they fell in Love with Skiing and the very special "alpine ambience" that is the trade Mark of Valland Sets Vail apart From other 5K: areas.
+The reason it does not "fitin" is that:

+the proposed building is too higher and too Large and it is inconsistent with the Character of the neighborhood. this proposal looks like vail is "desperate" and running but a good ideas and good sense of planning for the future by Cramming "Too Much" in a space that is part of a neighborhood of residents who came to vail because they fell in Love with Skiing and the very special "alpine ambience" that is the trade Mark of Valland Sets vail apart From other ski areas.

-IF this plan were to go forward it may be the "Undoing" of Vail because people who see this in consistancy will hesitate to buy property in Vail Knowing that their investment May be at risk.
+If this plan were to go forward it may be the "Undoing" of Vail because people who see this inconsistancy will hesitate to buy property in Vail Knowing that their investment may be at risk.

-this proposed is O'Out of character with Vail" (2) diminishes The "Quality of Life" of the entire our rounding area.
-(3) Show & Future potential buyers of Vail properties that their choice of real estate may be "at risk" because of "Zoning inconsistancies"
+This proposal is O'Out or character with Vail" adminishes the "Quality of Life" of the entire our rounding area.
+(3) Shows future potential buyers of Vail properties that their choice of real estate may be "at risk" because of Zoning inconsistancies."

-Adelle C. Piching Hillside Condos unit c
+adelle C. Picking Hillside Condos unitc From: Kathryn H Schofield [mailto:kathryn.schofield@vvmc.com]

-From: Kathryn H Schofield [mailto:kathryn.schofield@vvmc.com] Sent: Thursday, September 01, 2016 5:27 PM To: George Ruther Subject: uphold zoning laws
+Sent: Thursday, September 01, 2016 5:27 PM

+To: George Ruther

+Subject: uphold zoning laws

 Mr. Ruther,

 I am writing in opposition of the new proposed development on the site of the old Roost Lodge in West Vail.
 I think this project is way to big and doesn't fit with the neighborhood plans.
 Also, the zoning regulations would need to be changed to accommodate this development.
 What is the point of having zoning regulations if they are so easy to change?
 There must be a better idea of what to put on that land that fits with the current regulations and neighborhood plan.

 Thank you for your time,

 Katie Schofield

-From: rein karp [mailto:reinkarp@yahoo.com] Sent: Thursday, September 01, 2016 5:32 PM To: George Ruther Subject: Building in west Vail
+From: rein karp [mailto:reinkarp@yahoo.com]

+Sent: Thursday, September 01, 2016 5:32 PM

+To: George Ruther Subject: Building in west Vail

+Sirs;

-Sirs; I visit resident relatives in Vail.
+I visit resident relatives in Vail.
 I do not think the area should be spoiled by a new 6 story hotel.
+Rein Karp , Seattle

-Rein Karp, Seattle From: Diane P [mailto:rockhound1962@gmail.com] Sent: Thursday, September 01, 2016 6:45 PM To: George Ruther Subject: Roost Lodge Lot
+From: Diane P [mailto:rockhound1962@gmail.com]

+Sent: Thursday, September 01, 2016 6:45 PM

+To: George Ruther

+Subject: Roost Lodge Lot

 Mr. Ruther,

 I am writing to oppose the proposed development of the 100 condos on this proprty!!!
 I oppose any variance to the current zoning!

 Please keep the charm of the community in tact.
-This proposal to change the character of the community is unacceptable to tell members of our community, the ones in which your office serves.
+This proposal to change the character of the community is unacceptable to tell members of our community, the ones in which your office serves

 Your support to our community is critical and very much appreciated.

 Please do not sell us out to the highest bidder.

 Thank you.

 Respectfully,

 Diane Pu

-From: Andy Gunion [mailto:agunion@ewpartners.com] Sent: Friday, September 02, 2016 5:08 PM To: George Ruther Subject: Thoughts on the New Roost Lodge Redevelopment Application
+From: Andy Gunion [mailto:agunion@ewpartners.com]

+Sent: Friday, September 02, 2016 5:08 PM

+To: George Ruther

+Subject: Thoughts on the New Roost Lodge Redevelopment Application

 George,

 Please share these thoughts with the appropriate members of your team and with the PEC Commissioners.

 Thank you and have a good weekend.